Pawel-Swiercz02/GoogleRecV1/README.md

 # GoogleRecV1
-Recreation of the Google home page link to a live site (using netlify free hosting): https://google-recreation-v1.netlify.app/
+Recreation of the Google home page.
+Link to the live site (using netlify free hosting): https://google-recreation-v1.netlify.app/